Barclays boss Jes Staley steps down over Epstein inquiry

 The bank said it and Mr Staley decided he should stand down but Barclays said it was "disappointed at this outcome".

-A statement from Barclays said: "It should be noted that the investigation makes no findings that Mr Staley saw, or was aware of, any of Mr Epstein's alleged crimes, which was the central question underpinning Barclays' support for Mr Staley following the arrest of Mr Epstein in the summer of 2019."
+Barclays added: "It should be noted that the investigation makes no findings that Mr Staley saw, or was aware of, any of Mr Epstein's alleged crimes, which was the central question underpinning Barclays' support for Mr Staley following the arrest of Mr Epstein in the summer of 2019."

 It added that the regulatory process had still to run its full course and it was not appropriate for Barclays to comment further on the preliminary conclusions.